 Edit Your Own YouTube Video Captions

 We recommend professionally captioning your videos.
-However, if you do not have the budget available to professionally caption your videos, there are tools available within YouTube so that you can caption your own videos or upload existing caption or transcript files using the USU Caption Quality Standards.
+However, if you do not have the budget available to professionally caption your videos, there are tools available within YouTube that you can use to caption your own videos.
+These tools also make it possible to upload existing caption or transcript files, if you have them.

 Go to Video Subtitles Page